AKN414-IND/My_WebUI_4_Model/README.md

    - Utilize Git integration for version control.

 2. **Document Chat:**
-   - Upload a document (PDF or TXT) and interact with it by asking questions.
+   - Upload a document (PDF, TXT, or MD) and interact with it by asking questions.
    - The AI will retrieve relevant information from the document and provide answers.

 3. **General Chat:**